quidam/ikea-led-obegraensad/README.md

   - Run it with platform io
   - You can uncomment the OTA lines in `platform.ini` if you want.
 Replace the IP with your device IP.

-- `frontend` contains the web code.

-  - First run `npm i`
-  - Set your device IP inside the `.env` file
-  - Start the server with `npm run dev`
-  - Build it with `npm run build`.
-This command creates the `webgui.cpp` for you.

-- Build frontend using `Docker`
-  - From the root of the repo, run `docker compose run node`

 ## Plugins

 1. Start by creating a new C++ file for your plugin.
 For example, let's call it plugins/MyPlugin.(cpp/h).